savio777/files_config/README.md

-# Backup the configuration files I use
+# Backup the configuration files that i use